Ejipuh/Plantey-Garden/Focus Filters chalkboard and build log.md

 - single file of RSS feeds
 - tags for feeds
 	- *and for posts by keyword, but I might not get to that tonight*
-- central place to read
+- central place to read? (*or Obsidian export, if I feel ambitious*)
 - *I'm adding in skip-friction filters on top of these.
 (That's what is my main aim here.
 Once I have a lightweight version of that, I'll take a break.)*
-- *This is a great *
 - Reference: UI ![[Pasted image 20201208204234.png]]
 - Reference: shortcuts ![[Pasted image 20201208204212.png]]
--